kubernetes/community/contributors/design-proposals/daemonset-update.md

    - If `OnDelete`: do nothing
    - If `RollingUpdate`:
-     - From all nodes that should run daemon pods, check the daemon pod's "pod-template-hash" label, and kill it if it doesn't equal to the hash of `DaemonSetSpec.Template.Spec` and if it won't violate `MaxUnavailable`.
+     - From all nodes that should run daemon pods, check the daemon pod's "pod-template-hash" label.
+If the label value doesn't equal to the hash of `DaemonSetSpec.Template.Spec` and if `MaxInFlight` isn't reached, kill the pod and create one with new pod template.
-     - Go back to step 1
-1. Cleanup
+       - `MaxInFlight` = the number of DaemonSet pods with new pod template (i.e. the same as `DaemonSetSpec.Template`) that have not become `Ready` (still being updated)
+1. Cleanup, update DaemonSet status

 If DaemonSet Controller crashes during an update, it can still recover.

+### kubectl

+#### kubectl rollout

+Users can use `kubectl rollout` to monitor or manage DaemonSet updates, just like Deployment rollouts.
+For example,

+- `kubectl rollout history`: to view history of DaemonSet updates.
+We use `PodTemplate` created by DaemonSets to store update history.
+- `kubectl rollout status`: to see the DaemonSet upgrade status

 ## Updating DaemonSets mid-way